-Customers love one-stop shopping and integration, whether they’re picking up blenders and bananas destined to quickly become acquainted or high-volume copy/print/scan units and HIPAA-compliant health record systems that must work together seamlessly and securely.
+Customers love one-stop shopping and integration, whether they’re picking up blenders and bananas destined to quickly become acquainted or critical business technology and HIPAA-compliant health record systems that must work together seamlessly and securely.

 Why?
 In the case of integrated technology, a couple of reasons:

 - Customers often don’t have time or technical competence to be sure all of the bits and pieces that make up their technology will work and play nicely together.
 For that, they rely on a knowledgeable dealer

 - When something breaks and they’re not sure which something is causing the problem, customers can’t deal with multiple service calls from multiple technicians from multiple dealers.
 Whatever it is, they need it fixed fast, with one call to the dealer that sold them the entire solution

 But Fragmented Financing Doesn’t

 There are other reasons customers love the single-source approach, but regardless of why they go that route, what they don’t love is multi-source funding.
 Here’s how that might look:

 - Customer X comes to you for a solution that includes routers, servers, VoIP telephony, water coolers, and copiers

 - Customer X sees that you’ve got a great deal on a dozen refurb desktop computer systems and decides to add those on too